sharoncornelius/idpf-specification/idpf_specification.md

 /**
  * struct virtchnl2_queue_group_id - Queue group ID
  * @queue_group_id: Queue group ID - Depended on it's type
- *		    Data: Is an ID which is relative to Vport
+ *		    Data: Is an ID which is relative to vPort
  *		    Config & Mailbox: Is an ID which is relative to func
  *		    This ID is use in future calls, i.e. delete.
  *		    Requested by host and assigned by Control plane.